matcastellan/TVCG-Attention-Prediction/README.md

 - Press Alpha3 to clear classification for that trial.
 - Press Numpad Enter to trigger autoclassification, which can be paused with the “K” key.
 - To export the data once classification is finished, press F5 and select a directory.

-## (Optional) Processing the Data

-The raw data for each experiment is organized in a slightly different format.
-Section II data needs to be processed in order to be used with the Gaze Visualizer.
-Section IV data does not need to be processed.

-For Section II data:
-- run python/process_section_ii_data.py.
-- Press the “Load VR” button.
-- Navigate to the extracted folder (which should contain subfolders 1-16) and select it.
-The code should reorganize the data into a single CSV.
-This file contains a lot of extra information that is not needed for the Gaze Visualizer.

-To speed up import time, run python/reduce_sec_ii_data.py, and only include the following categories:
-1. AR_VR
-2. User
-3. Time
-4. ConditionID
-5. CalibDir
-6. GazeDir
-7. GazeOrg
-8. MainCameraPos
-9. MainCameraFor
-10. MainCameraUp
-11. MainCameraRight
-12. A_ecce
-13. A_depth
-14. A_size
-15. A_gabor
-16. A_worldPos
-17. B_ecce
-18. B_depth
-19. B_size
-20. B_gabor
-21. B_worldPos

-Click “Run”.
-The file will be saved as “full_data_reduced.csv” in the same folder.
-This file can be imported into the Gaze Visualizer in sec_ii_project.
-For your convenience, this file has been included.